Main container

 • to perform research studies on aetiopathogenesis and development of new therapeutic strategies.

 To facilitate standardized data collection, in 2005, with the support of regional funding an IT platform was set up to guide the different healthcare professionals in collecting standardized data.
 This platform was then implemented and optimised with additional regional funding in 2008.
-Subsequently, all 4 registers were assessed and approved by the Ethics Committee.
+Subsequently, all 5 registers were assessed and approved by the Ethics Committee.
 Recently, aiming to improve the IT platform and to comply with current national and European regulations, a new platform, named GeDI, Genotype-phenotype Data Integration Platfrom, has been realized.

 Safety of data collected

 The entire set of processes governing the registries is strictly regulated.
-In fact, REM, ROI, RED and ROM have been all approved by the Ethics Committee of the Istituto Ortopedico Rizzoli and the collection of the data is carried out only after seeking the participants’ informed consent.
+In fact, REM, ROI, RED, ROM and ReLF have been all approved by the Ethics Committee of the Istituto Ortopedico Rizzoli and the collection of the data is carried out only after seeking the participants’ informed consent.
 Personal data, according to European and national legislation, are pseudonymised (processed in such a manner that they can no longer be attributed to a specific subject without the use of additional information, that is kept separately), so as to ensure that such personal data are not attributed to an identified or identifiable natural person.